MicrosoftLearning/DP-500-Azure-Data-Analyst/Instructions/labs/04-create-a-star-schema-model.md

    > **Note**: If you have already loaded data into Azure Synapse Analytics using a git clone, you can skip this task and proceed to **Set up Power BI.**

-1. Sign into the [Azure portal](https://portal.azure.com) using the login information located on the Resources tab on the right side of the VM.
+1. Sign into the [Azure portal](https://portal.azure.com) with your organizational credentials (or those provided to you).
 2. Use the **[\>_]** button to the right of the search bar at the top of the page to create a new Cloud Shell in the Azure portal, selecting a ***PowerShell*** environment and creating storage if prompted.
 The cloud shell provides a command line interface in a pane at the bottom of the Azure portal, as shown here:

     ![Azure portal with a cloud shell pane](../images/cloud-shell.png)